ostnam/glox/README.md

 # Glox
 While reading Crafting Interpreters, I implemented the Lox language in Go.
+This is the tree walk interpreter described in the first half of the book.